spxp/spxp-specs/SPXP-Spec.md

 ## Appendix B. Private keys used in examples
 The following cryptographic material has been used in the examples in this document.
-Profile keypair of “Crypto Alice”:
+Profile keypair of "Crypto Alice":
 ```json
 {
     "kid" : "C8xSIBPKRTcXxFix",